Saskatoon Research and Development Centre

 Saskatoon RDC is the national headquarters for the Plant Gene Resources of Canada (PGRC).
 PGRC is a vital national resource with a mandate to acquire, preserve and provide access to genetically diverse plant material (germplasm) of cultivated plants and their wild relatives with an emphasis on germplasm relevant to Canada.

 The Scott research farm is one of seven sites where field trials on potential pest management tools and technologies are conducted for AAFC’s Minor Use Pesticides Program.
 The Canada-Saskatchewan Irrigation Diversification Centre is a federal/provincial/industry/university partnership that is dedicated to sustainable irrigated crop production.

-The Saskatoon RDC supports innovative research, development, technology and knowledge transfer activities related to the following AAFC Science Sector Strategies:
+The Saskatoon RDC carries out innovative research, development, technology and knowledge transfer activities in support of the AAFC's Strategic Plan for Science, which includes:

 Saskatoon RDC is one of Canada’s National Oilseed Research Centres of Excellence.
 Research in agronomy, crop management and variety development fosters new areas of opportunity and keeps the oilseed sector competitive.
 New crops adapted to the prairies (Brassica carinata and Camelina sativa) are creating novel products and expanding markets for oilseed crops.
 Improving food, feed and industrial quality characteristics of Brassicas and related species, establishes new crop platforms for bioproducts and biofuels and supports the emerging global bioeconomy.